liang-charles-lyu/liang-charles-lyu.github.io/_pages/research.md

 author_profile: true
 ---

-## Working Papers
+## Publications

+[1] Generative AI in the Era of “Alternative Facts”. [(Link)](https://mit-genai.pubpub.org/pub/cnks7gwl/release/1)

+* Saadia Gabriel, **Liang Lyu**, James Siderius, Marzyeh Ghassemi, Jacob Andreas, Asu Ozdaglar.

+* Accepted to the 2024 conference on Empirical Methods in Natural Language Processing (EMNLP 2024).

-Matching of Users and Creators in Two-Sided Markets with Departures. [(arXiv)](https://arxiv.org/abs/2401.00313)
+[2] Matching of Users and Creators in Two-Sided Markets with Departures. [(arXiv)](https://arxiv.org/abs/2401.00313)

 * Daniel Huttenlocher, Hannah Li, **Liang Lyu** *(corresponding author)*, Asuman Ozdaglar, and James Siderius.

-* *Submitting soon to EC 2024 and Operations Research.*
+* ArXiv preprint (2023).
+To be submitted to Operations Research in the future.

 * *Previously appeared as: Dynamic Matching of Users and Creators on Social Media Platforms.*

-Generative AI in the Era of “Alternative Facts”. [(Current Version)](<http://liang-charles-lyu.github.io/files/drafts/GenAI_Misinformation_Jan 2024.pdf>)

-* Saadia Gabriel, **Liang Lyu**, James Siderius, Marzyeh Ghassemi, Jacob Andreas, Asu Ozdaglar.

-* To appear at MIT Impact Papers on Generative AI series.

 ## Other Ongoing Projects

+Influencer Advertising and Matching: A Model Inspired by TikTok Content Creators.

+* With Gary Qiurui Ma.

+Examining the Impacts of ChatGPT on Wikipedia Activity.

+* With Daron Acemoglu, Daniel Huttenlocher, Hannah Li, Asuman Ozdaglar, and James Siderius

 Misinformation Online to Offline: A Twitter Field Study.